 Taking the lead with training videos

 Carl Knerr, a Services Director at Avaya, was tasked with the creation and implementation of a library of training videos for Avaya products and services.
 He needed to make a robust catalog of videos in a very short amount of time.
-To complete this project efficiently while producing high-quality results, Carl turned to Camtasia Studio.
+To complete this project efficiently while producing high-quality results, Carl turned to Camtasia.

 How Avaya built their own version of Khan Academy